PeterBarboza/host-with-nginx-as-proxy-example/CONFIGURE-FROM-SCRATCH.md

 ### Install your app dependencies

-If you will run your app directly on your host machine, follow one of these guides bellow:
+If you will run your app directly on your host machine, follow one of these guides below:

 - [Dotnet](./examples/dotnet/README.md)
 - [NodeJS](./examples/nodejs/README.md)